 High School and College Graduation Rates.
-Virtually all Wave-Makers who enter the ninth grade complete high school.
-All of our high school graduates go to college.
-Seventy percent are enrolled in four-year colleges and universities and 30 percent begin their college career at a two-year college with the goal of ultimately transferring to a four-year college.
+In the over 20-year history of our Education Programs, virtually all Wave-Makers who enter the ninth grade complete high school and all who do, go to college, a track record Making Waves Academy intends to match or better when it begins graduation students in 2015.
+Seventy percent enroll in four-year colleges and universities and 30% begin their college career at a two-year college with the goal of ultimately transferring to a four-year college.
 Even more remarkable, nearly two-thirds of our students graduate from four-year institutions, increasingly at some of the nation’s most prestigious colleges.

-Today, our cohorts of African-American and Latino students graduate from high school at twice the rate of their peers in California, and students who enter the program are many times more likely to enter and graduate from college than students from similar backgrounds nationwide.
+Today, our African-American and Latino Wave-Makers graduate from high school at twice the rate of their peers in California.
+Additionally, students who enter the program are more likely to attend and graduate from college than students from similar backgrounds nationwide.

 Readiness Index.
 California’s College Readiness Index identifies the extent to which students have completed courses required to enter the rigorous University of California and California State University systems and are ready to succeed in public and private institutions nationwide.
-All Wave-Makers graduate from high school fully qualified to meet these high standards.
+So far, 83% of Wave-Makers who have graduated from high school were fully qualified to meet these high standards.

 Raising the Bar on College Attendance.
 Each graduating class raises the bar for Making Waves enrollment at four-year institutions.
-In the most recent graduating class of Wave-Makers, 42 high school seniors in Richmond received a total of 181 letters of acceptance to four-year colleges.
-Some 88 percent of the class attended four-year institutions around the nation.
-Forty-seven percent were accepted to campuses in the highly selective University of California system, which accepts the top 12 percent of students in the state, even though Wave-Makers are in the bottom 15 percent of family income.
+In the most recent graduating class of 2013, 100% of our high school seniors graduated and were accepted to college - 69% of these graduates attended four-year institutions around the nation.